ostdotcom/website-docupony/platform/docs/guides/execute-transactions.md

 ### Verify Transaction Status

 #### Receiving `performQRAction` workflow status callbacks
-There is a list of methods available as [interface](/platform/docs/sdk/mobile-wallet-sdks/android/latest/interfaces/) (in [Android wallet SDK](/platform/docs/sdk/mobile-wallet-sdks/android/)) and as [protocol](/platform/docs/sdk/mobile-wallet-sdks/iOS/latest/protocols/) (in [iOS wallet SDK](/platform/docs/sdk/mobile-wallet-sdks/iOS)) for communication between mobile app and OST Wallet SDK.
+There is a list of methods available as [interface](/platform/docs/sdk/mobile-wallet-sdks/android/latest/interfaces/) (in [Android Wallet SDK](/platform/docs/sdk/mobile-wallet-sdks/android/)) and as [protocol](/platform/docs/sdk/mobile-wallet-sdks/iOS/latest/protocols/) (in [iOS Wallet SDK](/platform/docs/sdk/mobile-wallet-sdks/iOS)) for communication between mobile app and OST Wallet SDK.

 To show you an example, we will just implement 2 functions to get the workflow status.